Stadionul Ion Oblemenco

 This stadium's history dates back to the mayoral election victory of Lia-Olguța Vasilescu.
 The poltician promised a world class stadium to her community and soon after gaining office presented the stunning, futuristic vision by Proiect Bucuresti, in 2013.

 Beautiful but unrealistic – that's the gist of reactions the concept received.
-Indeed it was never delivered in its initial form, but contrary to many Romanian cities, Craiova did end up with a brand new football venue, even if it had seemed like winning the Heart Bingo.
+Indeed it was never delivered in its initial form, but contrary to many Romanian cities, Craiova did end up with a brand new football venue.

 From the presentation in 2013 a lot has changed.
 In fact, there were four iterations of the stadium before it reached its final shape.
 Still elliptical in its outer form, the stadium is loosely inspired by the art of Constantin Brâncuși and may be considered futuristic.

 However, numerous elements have been reduced between 2013 and 2016.
 Proposed height of 60 meters was not only excessive, it proved unsafe, unfeasible as protection from the elements and blocking sunlight access to the field.
 It was reduced to 53 and eventually 50.14 meters.
 Along with height down went the capacity.
 Two-tiered stands were reduced to a single bowl, while total seat number was brought from 40,000 to 31,000.

 Construction began in September 2015, following demolition of the old Ion Oblemenco stadium, and was expected to take 17 months.
 This proved far too optimistic, especially in light of significant changes to the project during actual works.

 Higher water table forced foundation changes, the promenade for fans had to be increased, as well as infrastructure required by UEFA after Romania became part of Euro 2020.
 Not irrelevant, also, are errors committed during construction, most notable the different height of two quarters of the stadium's dome.